xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-three.md

 date: '2023-05-26 13:01 -0600'
 title: 'Service Assurance: A Guide For The Perplexed, Part Three'
 ---

-In part of this series on Service Assurance, I reviewed the methods, protocols and tools available for active assurance of services.
+In [Part Two](https://xrdocs.io/design/blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two/) of this series on Service Assurance, I reviewed the methods, protocols and tools available for active assurance of services.
 In this part, I want to look some high level design options to help guide your deployment.
 I call these:
 - Do nothing
 - Do everything
 - Do something